katugtug/katugtug.github.io/4e/locations/emerald/module.md

 # Dwarven Halls

 ## Overview
-The city of Silver Point was once a prosperous surface town of the Emerald Kings, a place where the surface world could freely interface with the Dwarves below, trading in the many goods of the dwarven kings.
+The city of Silver Point was once a prosperous surface town of the Emerald Clans, a place where the surface world could freely interface with the Dwarves below, trading in the many goods of the dwarven clans.
 That time is long past, the Dwarves below have fallen victim to a ravenous curse, beasts stalk their former halls, looters from the vampire kingdoms dig through the ruins for a certain treasure and the source of the curse, dwarven refugees pass generations in the high mountains searching for a cure for their people's suffering, and finally, a force below, seeing Moradin's Will (aka the Green Gate) has been breached, seeks escape from its prison.

 The players arrive after Moradin's Will has been sundered by the dark magics of the vampire wizard Tli Xahkec.
 Xahkec makes his way into the halls now, seeking the Curse of Mammon for his master.